• 中文

 Ciba Rice Cake Mainly with glutinous rice, the Ciba Rice Cake mixes an appropriate amount of japonica rice, soaked, drained, and steamed before being hammered into a ball in a rectangular wooden or circular stone trough.
 The small balls are squeezed out and flattened into a round cake.
 NianBa Cake is coated with yellow wax mixed with water to prevent adhesion on the utensils.
 Generally, during the Dragon Boat Festival and Double Ninth Day, the Ciba Cake is coated with soybean powder.
 Nianba Cakes are often produced into a “giant goddess of cake”, weighing several pounds or even more, used by couples to pay New Year’s greetings to their parents-in-law.

-Box-Printing Rice Cake Japonica rice mix with a proper amount of glutinous rice, soaked and drained, and then ground into rice powders with a pestle or mill.
+Box-Printing Rice Cake Japonica rice mixed with a proper amount of glutinous rice, soaked and drained, and then ground into rice powders with a pestle or mill.
 About 1/3 of rice powders are put into a pot, mixed with water, and stirred into the shape of congee.
 Then the rice paste is scooped up into a utensil, kneaded into a hard ball, squeezed into a special “printing box” made of a small half-round wood (inside with two hemispherical recesses, engraved with flowers, birds, insects, fish, or double happiness, and longevity patterns), with the front flattened, and the back hemispherical pattern protruded.
 Eventually, it is served after steaming.

 Artemisia Annua Cake Japonica rice is added with a proper amount of glutinous rice, dipped in water, rinsed and drained before being ground into rice powders with a hammer or mill.
 About 1/3 of rice powders are put into a pot, added with water and chopped artemisia, and stirred into a Congee shape.
 Then the rice paste is scooped up into a utensil, mixed with rice powders, or with raw rice powders and water, mixed with chopped and boiled artemisia, and kneaded into a hard ball.
-It is squeezed and pinched into a nest, and wrapped with sesame powder or soybean powder, pickled vegetables, meat dishes as stuffing, and moved into a flat ball shape.
+It is squeezed and pinched into a nest, and wrapped with sesame powder or soybean powder, pickled vegetables, meat dishes as stuffing, and shaped into a flat ball shape.
 It is wrapped with tea leaves or bamboo leaves before being well-steamed.
 Mostly it is wrapped in tung tree leaves, hence the name “tung leaves cake”, which is a unique flavor of Mayang.

 The delicacy of glutinous rice cake, the fragrance of Artemisia Annua Cake, and the festive atmosphere of printed box cake lead to endless aftertastes.
 Mayang cake is also a “Dim Sum” commonly used by farmers who go up and down the mountain during the busy seasons.
 The dried cake, either steamed, fried or barbecued, has a different taste.
 Especially during the plowing season, the leftover Chinese New Year glutinous rice cake mixed with red beans is fried and pressed into a ball, known as “bean cake”, which is often made and consumed during the “carrying rice manure” season.
 It promotes our recollection of the pleasant flavour.